Updated: December 2023

 The range of power available is one of the simplest things to think about when you’re choosing a mod.
 Generally speaking, a wider range is better, but most vapers don’t need anything especially powerful.
 There are few coils that handle the maximum wattage of a powerful device, so these are really only relevant to vapers who build their own coils.

-For example, the Innokin Kroma R has a maximum power setting of 90W compared to 200W on the Geekvape Obelisk 200.
-But, unless you build your own coils, you probably won’t need to go beyond 90W.
+For example, the Innokin Kroma 217 has a maximum power setting of 100W compared to 230W on the Smok Morph 3.
+But, unless you build your own coils, you probably won’t need to go beyond 100W.
 The best advice is to think about what you’re actually likely to need.

 Do note that when we first wrote this guide, temperature control was all the rage, but seems to have dropped out of favour in recent years.
 That might be because it is a little more difficult to understand than other modes.
 You will still find it in the odd mod, though, so we include it here for the sake of completeness.

 To simplify the concept a lot, temperature control (TC) vaping allows you to set a specific temperature to vape at, rather than a specific wattage.
 This helps you avoid “dry puffs” and can help you get the best flavour out of your e-liquids.